 Client Agent means a Person authorised to act as the Client’s agent but does not include the Subscriber acting solely as the Client’s Representative.

-Client Authorisationhas the meaning given to it in the ECNL.
+Client Authorisation, as amended from time to time, has the meaning given to it in the ECNL.

-Client Authorisation – Attorney means a Client Authorisation between a Donor and an Attorney in a form in substantial compliance with the form set out in Schedule 4, as amended from time to time.

-Client Authorisation – Representative means a Client Authorisation between a Client and a Representative in a form in substantial compliance with the form set out in Schedule 4, as amended from time to time.

 Commonwealth has the meaning given to it in the ECNL.